Fbeen/MailerBundle/README.md

 ;
 ```

-2. to send an email to a user you will have to use setTo()
+To send an email to a user you will have to use setTo()
 ```
 /*
  * send an email to the user